 Even with partners like Sysco Boston, Linda and SSCAC are continuously searching for new donation partners who are willing to donate surplus food.
 “I think many food manufacturers, retailers, and local restaurants are now aware of food recovery programs, but awareness doesn’t always mean they’re willing to hop on board,” explains Linda.
 “For example, it has taken me two years to get a nearby restaurant to participate.”
 It is especially difficult to source food products that are high in nutrition and low in sodium, as shelf-stable, “heat and eat” meals are easiest to donate, and often, what clients want due to convenience.

-Spoiler Alert helped to organize donations of shelf-stable food items like what is pictured above.
+Spoiler Alert helped to organize donations of shelf-stable food items.

 In addition to more donations, SSCAC lacks adequate equipment.
 The organization currently picks up all donations using vans designed for moving people - not perishable product.
 “Without a truck that has a lift-gate, picking up donations takes a lot of time,” notes Linda.
 “We’re constantly loading and unloading individual boxes rather than moving pallets of food.”
 In instances when opportunistic, large donations become available, SSCAC has been able to share a truck from a partner pantry, with the organizations splitting the donations.
 But the vehicle issue remains a challenge.
 “We have lost some food due to this,” states Linda.